 News (more »)

 The kernel was developed as part of an experiment on investigating the feasibility of running java server applications without a traditional operating system only using a simple kernel.
-A win32 layer allows the Windows version of the standard HotSpot JVM to run under Sanos, essentially providing a JavaOS platform for server applications.
-This enables you to run java server applications, like tomcat and jboss, without the need to install a traditional host operating system like Windows or Linux.
-Only a standard Java HotSpot VM and the Sanos kernel are needed.
+A win32 layer allowed the Windows version of a standard HotSpot JVM to run under Sanos, essentially providing a JavaOS platform for server applications.

 While Sanos is self-contained in the sense that it can build itself, it can be cross-compiled under either Windows using Microsoft Visual C, or under Linux using GCC.
 Sanos applications can either be built under Windows using MSVC or under Sanos itself using the Sanos SDK.